Letter Formation Tips

 Why Do Some Kids Struggle to Learn Letter Formations?

-Learning to form letters and numbers involves a number of different foundation skills.
+Learning to form letters and numbers correctly involves a number of different foundation skills.

 Here are some of the foundation skills your child needs in order to master letter formations: